QCaudron/iterated-inference-pipeline/README.md

 - SymPy: http://sympy.org/

+##Building the C libraries
+in model_builder/C:

+    make
+    make install

-##Creating and installing the python package (containing the C code as package data)
+##Creating and installing the python package

 At the root of the repo run: